mikelmaron/atlas-nethope-workshop/josm-edit.md

 ![Atlas Style Share](assets/images/style-share.png)

-From the style editor, click "Share".
+From the style editor, click "Share", then switch to the "Use" tab.

 ![Atlas Integration URL](assets/images/share-integration-url.png)

 In the Share dialog, click `Third Party`, and then `WMTS`.
-Copy the `Intergration URL`.
+Copy the `Integration URL`.

 <!-- Add walkthrough of getting a rastertile endpoint (api-gl endpoint) from a style in Atlas Studio ( -> Style URL template w/ z/x/y -> JOSM preferences)